Trimad/trimad.github.io/content/post/2023-02-15-decrypt-phishing-emails.md

 date: 2023-02-15
 tags: [phishing]
 title: Decrypt Phishing Emails
+summary: I've notice that a lot of phishing emails use hexadecimal strings to obfuscate their JavaScript.
+These are some Python scripts useful for identifying where form actions are POSTing to.
 ---

 I've notice that a lot of phishing emails use hexadecimal strings to obfuscate their JavaScript.
 These are some Python scripts useful for identifying where form actions are POSTing to.